awsdocs/amazon-connect-admin-guide/doc_source/concepts-queues-standard-and-agent.md

 + **Standard queues**: This is where contacts wait before they are routed to and accepted by agents\.
 + **Agent queues**: These queues are created automatically when you add an agent to your contact center\.

-  Contacts are only routed to agent queues when explicitly sent there as part of a contact flow\.
+  Contacts are only routed to agent queues when explicitly sent there as part of a flow\.
 For example, you might route contacts to a specific agent who's responsible for certain customer issues, such as billing or premium support\.
 Or you might use agent queues to route to an agent's voice\-mail\.

 Contacts waiting in agent queues are higher priority than contacts waiting in standard queues\.
 Contacts in agent queues have the highest priority and zero delay:
 + Highest priority: If there's another contact in the basic queue, Amazon Connect chooses to give the agent the contact from the agent queue first\.